toufibotics/pgm-tremors-modelling/README.md

 dvc pull
 ```

 Main files are in: 00_processing.ipynb and 01_modelling.ipynb with visualizations and core project.
+NOTE: make sure to update paths in notebooks to local or relative repository for the notebooks to output.

 Dataset DOI: https://doi.org/10.5061/dryad.fbg79cp1d